-In the study, released today, 96 people using a suite of 13 apps called IntelliCare (created by Northwestern doctors and researchers for the study) four times a day for eight weeks saw a 50 percent drop in the severity of their depression and anxiety symptoms.
-It's an outcome similar to what docs expect through psychotherapy or antidepressants, the study authors say.
+In the study, 96 people using a suite of 13 apps called IntelliCare (created by Northwestern doctors and researchers for the study) four times a day for eight weeks saw a 50 percent drop in the severity of their depression and anxiety symptoms.
+It's an outcome similar to what doctors expect through psychotherapy or antidepressants, the study authors say.
 (And unlike therapy or meds, the apps are all available for free in the Google Play store, with iOS versions on the way.)

 So what makes these 13 stand out from the more than 1,500 depression-related apps that already exist?

 According to Stephen Schueller, Ph.D., coauthor of the study, mental health apps tend to offer one of two experiences: Some offer one catch-all technique aimed at making you feel better-so you download the app, decide the approach doesn't work for you, and quit using it.
 And some offer a lot of different features, making them tricky to use (wasn't this supposed to calm me down?).

 IntelliCare is different: "Instead of building one app with a lot of features, we built 13 that focus on different aspects of depression and anxiety," Schueller says.
 There are apps that target night anxiety, social anxiety, lack of activity, and obsessive thinking-all common causes of general depression and anxiety-and each is designed by Northwestern clinicians and based on validated techniques used by therapists.
 (P.S.
 Here's Why You Should Stop Saying You Have Anxiety If You Really Don't.)